nusciencesquad/nusciencesquad.github.io/aboutus.md

 Throughout the year, we volunteer at regional science fairs, teach science classes at NEPTUN, and participate in science programs around Boston, so as to promote high school students’ interest in STEM education through hands-on experiences in the greater Boston area.

 ## Upcoming Events
+We are currently planning on participating in virtual science fairs across Boston.
+As of now we are interested in attending the BPS Science Fair.
+Later we also plan to work on designing our Spring Classes for a virtual rendeition of NEPTUNE.